vldr/Relay/README.md

 ---

-A fast, safe and simple WebSocket relay that emulates a peer-to-peer network built with Rust.
+A fast and simple WebSocket relay, built in Rust, that enables a peer-to-peer-like network communication.

 - [About](#about)
 - [Getting Started](#about)